 Now that you have your plan you can go ahead and build your scenario.

 If you want to immerse learners in a realistic scenario and be able to design the look and feel to whatever you want then we suggest Articulate Storyline.
 There are no limitations on the number of choices or how the results of each choice resonate with the learner.
 The built in quiz features and templates allow you to build a branching scenarios easily.
-Take a look at these workplace bullying examples we built.

 If you are looking for a fast and responsive design then Articulate Rise now has a scenario block that allows you to easily create branched scenarios.
 Here are the examples of our workplace bulling scenarios in Rise.